luetzel/sds011/README.md

 ![Image](https://github.com/luetzel/sds011/blob/googlemaps/screenshot1.png)

+## Branches
+The Python skript of the master branch provides only basic functionality and does not support GPS.
+Both, the gpsdata and the googlemaps branch require a GPS mouse attached to your Pi.
+The gpsdata branch depends on the simplekml Python module and represents sensor data as placemarks.
+The googlemaps branch interconnects placemarks with colored lines.

 For storing geographical data, I attached an (optional) NEO6 ublox GPS device to my Raspberry Pi.
  When a GPS signals is available, the script generates a KML file which can be imported to Google Maps and/or GoogleEarth.